Home About Us Grading Scale Services Prices News Contacts and Resellers Submit Now Customer area Newsletter

 For ancient coins

 Ancient coins are minted using artisanal techniques.
 In addition to an evaluation expressed according to the Sheldon scale, we have introduced 7 parameters to better specify the degree of conservation of this type of coin.
-These parameters appear in the coin's online tab as bar indicators.
+These parameters are used internally as discriminants to evaluate the currency.

 Evaluation example: